 Certificates which contain information (positives)

 A positive DBS Check is one which contains criminal information as notified by the DBS.

-You will receive an email from the SiE Team to advise that an applicant’s DBS Disclosure contains ‘positive’ information.
-BCC strongly recommends that you follow the guidance in that email and below to ensure that the DBS Check process is completed in order to mitigate any potential risk:
+You will receive a further email from the HR Safeguarding in Employment (HR SiE) Team containing guidance on the next steps.
+Buckinghamshire Council (BC) strongly recommends that you follow this guidance to ensure that the DBS Check process is completed in order to mitigate any potential risk:

 - Arrange to meet with the applicant to see the original DBS Certificate and obtain clarification, additional information and an explanation from an applicant about any information disclosed on a DBS Certificate.
 This discussion will enable you to make your employment decision based on all relevant information.

 - Consider contacting the HR SiE Team for advice about the information on the DBS Certificate prior to a decision being made about whether to recommend employment of an applicant.